 Miles of interstate

 In the Southeast for Best Infrastructure – Business Facilities, 2017

 Rail systems, including 6 Class 1 railroads and 21 short-line railroads serving small communities and rural areas

 Tennessee businesses enjoy access to fast and efficient railroad service.
 Six Class 1 railroads (out of seven in the U.S.) operate in Tennessee, creating 2,177 miles of rail.
 Railroads include BNSF, Canadian National/Illinois Central Railroad, CSX Transportation, Kansas City Southern, Norfolk Southern, and Union Pacific.
 Twenty-one shortline railroads provide an additional 763 miles of rail.

 Memphis is the third largest rail center in the U.S., trailing only Chicago and St. Louis.
 Memphis is also one of only four U.S. cities served by five or more of the seven long-haul Class 1 rail systems.

 Our network of eight interstate highways puts most major U.S. markets within a day’s drive or less.
-Tennessee ranks #1 in the southeast for truck transportation employment and employment in the couriers and messengers sector.
+Tennessee ranks #1 in the southeast for truck transportation employment.

 Distance in driving miles from Tennessee cities to selected major markets: